Online Assessment – Program Rollout

 With the introduction of the online assessment, CRPO’s enhanced QA program will consist of the following main components:

-Registrants whose online CBA results identify competence deficits will participate in peer coaching activities
+Registrants whose online CBA results identify competence deficits will participate in a peer-assisted review with a peer coach.

 Registrants who require additional support to address identified learning needs may be required to engage in directed remediation by the Quality Assurance Committee.
 Directives from the QA Committee may include remediation or specified continuing education.